IBM-Cloud/docs-services/services/RiskSpanEdge/index.md

 # Getting started with RiskSpanEdge
 {: #gettingstarted_RiskSpanEdge}

-RS Edge is a data discovery and modeling tool which prrovides access to billions of rows of mortgage performance data.
+RS Edge is a data discovery and modeling tool which provides access to billions of rows of mortgage performance data.
 Our proprietary search and retrieval technology and scalable back-end data center allows for fast querying and ad-hoc analysis on-demand.
 Analysis is combined with RiskSpan's proprietary projection models to enable forecasting of credit and prepayment performance.
 {:shortdesc}